vipul2802/o365hq.com/content/services/Cloud Services Setup and Implementation, IT Consulting.md

 +++
-title = "Cloud Services Setup and Implementation, IT Consulting" description = "This service is about helping you start using Office 365 cloud services. " date = 2019-06-20
+title = "Cloud Services Setup and Implementation, IT Consulting" description = "This service is about helping you start using Microsoft 365 cloud services. " date = 2019-06-20

 [taxonomies]
-products = ["Office 365"]
+products = ["Office 365", "microsoft 365"]
 types = ["Consulting"]

 [extra]